ashokvytla/fire/README.md

 ## Run

+Use the command below to load example data onto HDFS.
+It is then used by the example Workflows.

+	hadoop fs -put data

 Below are commands to run the various example Workflows on a Spark cluster.
-It assumes that data has been loaded onto HDFS in the users home directory.
-Use the command below to load the example data onto HDFS.

-	hadoop fs -put data

 It uses executor memory of 5G.
 The parameter 'cluster' specifies that we are running the workflow on a cluster as against locally.
 It is used to differentiate running on a cluster versus locally or running in an IDE such as IntelliJ or Scala IDE for Eclipse.